Princess Elisabeth Antarctica

 Thanks to this unique location, researchers do not need to travel far into Antarctic wilderness to conduct their studies - travel times into the field are minimised.

 Challenges and opportunities

-Princess Elisabeth Antarctica is designed to withstand the hardships of the Antarctic winter, but is currently in occupied during the Austral summer only (November-February) in almost permanent daylight.
-However, over the course of its projected 25-year lifetime, the station may be used during the Antarctic winter - and the team would face almost 24-hours a day darkness.
+Princess Elisabeth Antarctica is designed to withstand the hardships of the Antarctic winter, but is currently occupied during the Austral summer only (November-February) in almost permanent daylight.
+However, over the course of its projected 25-year lifetime, the station may be used during the Antarctic winter - and the team would face almost 24-hours of darkness a day.

 The station has plenty of space (400m² main building and 1,500m² technical areas) and can comfortably accomodate 25 to 40 people.